Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Methodology

-In order to find the Pareto front, we convert the MOO in Eq.~\eqref{eq:prob1} to a set of constrained optimization problem.
-This is done by discretizing the objective space using a collection of unit preference vectors $W: \; \{\vec{w}_1...\vec{w}_K\}$.
-These preference vectors are a set of rays emanating from origin that uniformly divide the objective space.
-Each element in $\vec{w}_k$ lies in the interval $\{0,1\}$ and also $||\vec{w}_k||_2 = 1$.
+In order to find the Pareto front, we convert the MOO in Eq.~\eqref{eq:prob1} to a set of constrained optimization problems.
+This is done by discretizing the objective space using a collection of $K$ unit preference vectors $W: \, \{\vec{w}_1...\vec{w}_K\}$, where each $ \vec{w}_k \, \in \, \mathbb{R}^2$ for $\forall k \in\{1...K\}$ .
+These preference vectors are a set of rays emanating from the origin that uniformly divide the objective space.
+Each element in $\vec{w}_k$ lies in the interval \textcolor{black}{$[0,1]$} and $||\vec{w}_k||_2 = 1$.

 The key idea is to solve a surrogate optimization problem along each preference vector in order to generate a set of dominant solutions for Eq.~\eqref{eq:prob1}.
-This surrogate optimization is expressed as a set of $K$ constrained optimization problems where the $k^{th}$ problem corresponding to $\vec{w}_k \in W$ is given by:
+This surrogate optimization is expressed as a set of $K$ constrained optimization problems, where the $k^{th}$ problem corresponding to $\vec{w}_k \in W$ is given by:

-The constraint set is defined as $C_k = \{\vec{F}(\pi) \in C_k : \; g({\vec{F}(\pi)},\vec{w}_k) \leq 0 \}$ and the corresponding tour set is defined as $A_k = \{\pi \in A_k : \; g({\vec{F}(\pi)}, \vec{w_k}) \leq 0 \}$ .
+The constraint set is defined as $C_k =\{g({\vec{F}(\pi)},\vec{w}_k) \leq 0 \; | \; \vec{F}(\pi) \in \mathbb{R}^2 \}$ and the corresponding tour set is defined as $A_k = \{g({\vec{F}(\pi)}, \vec{w_k}) \leq 0 \; | \; \pi \in \mathbb{Z}^n \}$.
 Here, the dot product constraint $g(\vec{F}(\pi_k), \vec{w}_k)$ is given by:

 We assume $A_k$ is non-empty.
 As a consequence of this assumption, $C_k$ is also non-empty.